Señora Acero: Series overview

 In season four, Vicenta Acero is wanted by the governments of Mexico and the United States as her family is the main suspect in the death of Governor Chucho Casáres.
 Vicenta's brother Salvador is taken to jail after leaving the hotel wher ehe was hiding.
 Vicenta and Daniel are followed by the head of the Department of National Security, Indira Cárdenas (Gaby Espino), and the border patrol of the state of Texas in an attempt to prevent the pair from continuing to cross immigrants at the border.
 In addition, Colombian drug trafficker Julián Romero (Diego Cadavid) arrives in Mexico to avenge the death of his relatives and his mother, Briceida Montero.
 Julián is obsessed with finding Vicenta to exact his revenge against Salvador and El Gallo (Óscar Priego).

 In season five, Vicenta Acero (Carolina Miranda), who is eight months pregnant when must bury her husband Daniel who has died after six months in a coma.
 During Daniel's funeral, Vicenta communicates anonymously with FBI agent Alberto Fuentes (David Chocarro) to inform him that her husband's murderer is at the funeral.
 After tracing the call, Alberto arrives at the funeral and realizes that it was a false alarm.
 During an argument, Vicenta begins showing signs of labor and gives birth with Alberto assisting her.
 Alberto develops a deep bond with Vicenta's son.

 Six years later, the Acero family has left behind their life of money laundering, drug trafficking, and migrant crossing and have dedicated themselves to horse breeding, with El Gallo and Josefina dedicated to politics.
 El Teca (William Miller), who supposedly died at the hands of Salvador Acero (Michel Duval) 5 years ago, returns after spending six years in a United States prison to get revenge on the Acero family by killing Vicenta's son.
 With the reappearance of Teca, the family is forced to flee their calm and isolated life.
 Vicenta makes the difficult decision to flee her new life and new love with her child.
 She meets Lucas Iglesias (Guillermo Zulueta), a hippie who gives her repose in a beachside inn where he works.
-Vicenta meets La Mecha (María Rojo) who becomes a surrogate mother for Vicenta, and Nancy (Patricia Manterol)), who becomes her best friend.
+Vicenta meets La Mecha (María Rojo) who becomes a surrogate mother for Vicenta, and Nancy (Patricia Manterola)), who becomes her best friend.

 La Tuti (Ana Lucía Domínguez) owns a club for exotic dancers and, thanks to the success of the business, has managed to keep her son out of Mexico, although she must always be accompanied by bodyguards to avoid being extorted and her son, Álvaro, being kidnapped by El Teca.
 In an effort to defend their children, Vicenta and La Tuti join forces to stop El Teca.